SWIRTH9092/pass-it-around/readme.md

 # Pass It Around

-Which card is higher, the card face up or the the face down.
+Take off on the Count down song for the number of bottles of beer on the wall.

 #### Technology Used